YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 YOU CAN HELP

-I'm looking for information and photographs of the old Clover Field to include on this page.
+I'm looking for unique information and photographs of pilot Hughes and his airplane to include on this page.
 If you have some you'd like to share, please click this FORM to contact me.

 PLEASE HELP KEEP THESE WEB SITES ONLINE

 You may NOW donate via PAYPAL by clicking the "Donate" icon below and using your credit card.
 You may use your card or your PAYPAL account.
 You are not required to have a PAYPAL account to donate.

 When your donation clears the PAYPAL system, a certified receipt from Delta Mike Airfield, Inc. will be emailed to you for your tax purposes.

 It is hard to write anything new or fresh about Howard Hughes.
 He, like many of his contemporaries who signed our Registers, for example Jimmy Doolittle, Amelia Earhart, Pancho Barnes, or Charles Lindbergh, is the subject of a good many books, stories, articles, movies and Web pages.
 For the latter, there are 1.4 million Google hits for Howard Hughes at the time of upload of this page.
 His reputation precedes him, and he was indeed a monumental character during the Golden Age of flight and beyond.
 Today, unfortunately, he's generally remembered mostly for his eccentricities, rather than his considerable successes and achievements in aviation and most of his other business endeavors.